 Dynamic routes are routes that can change based on certain parameters or values.

-This allows us to show content by building routes that can adapt to different content or data (like user profiles, product details)
+This allows us to display content and build routes that can adapt to different contents or data (like user profiles, product details).

 That is, instead of defining a fixed route like /user, we can define a dynamic route like /user/:id, where :id is a parameter that can take any value.